openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    * - ``flush_i``
      - in
      - Controller
-     - logic
+     - logic [HYP_EXT*2:0]
      - TLB flush request

     * - ``enable_translation_i``
      - in
-     - CSR Regfile
+     - CSR RegFile
-     - logic
+     - logic [HYP_EXT*2:0]
-     - CSRs indicate to enable Sv32
+     - Bit 0 indicates address translation request for instruction.
+In Hypervisor mode, bit 1 enables virtual memory translation for instrucionts, and bit 2 indicates the virtualization mode state

    * - ``en_ld_st_translation_i``
      - in
-     - CSR Regfile
+     - CSR RegFile
      - logic
-     - Enable virtual memory translation for load/stores
+     - Bit 0 indicates address translation request for load or store.
+In Hypervisor mode, bit 1 enables virtual memory translation for load or store, and bit 2 indicates the virtualization mode at which load and stores should happen

    * - ``asid_i``
      - in
      - CSR Regfile
-     - logic
+    -  logic [HYP_EXT*2:0][ASID_WIDTH[0]-1:0]
-     - ASID for the lookup
+     - Vector 0 is the ASID for the lookup.
+Vectors 1 and 2 are the analogous one for virtual supervisor and hypervisor when Hypervisor extension is enabled.

    * - ``itlb_access_i``
      - in